sogaiu/ts-clojure/doc/prerequisites.md

 Babashka tasks are used to execute some common tasks.
-The idea with using Babashka is that most people who might take an interest in tree-sitter-clojure and might consider joining in the maintenance fun (hah!) would likely be at least somewhat Clojure-proficient...so why choose Node, shell, or other things, right?
+The idea with using Babashka is that most people who might take an interest in tree-sitter-clojure and consider joining in the maintenance fun (hah!) would likely be at least somewhat Clojure-proficient...so why choose Node, shell, or other things, right?

 It's likely most recent version of Babashka will work, but for reference, the following versions have been used successfully: